-See meeting file xxx for Marcus’ summary of the JEG-Hybrid status.
+See meeting file VQEG_JEG-HYBRID_2012_129_jeg_discussion_singapore_v1_meeting_version for Marcus’ summary of the JEG-Hybrid status.

 Note: Regarding running FR models on the PVSs, Opticom, Swissqual and Yonsei can run their models on the data but cannot provide an executable.
 Time constraints may apply.